2026 LEGISLATIVE POLICY AGENDA

 ENVIRONMENT

-- City and County efforts to achieve North America’s most ambitious climate goals: to be net-zero carbon community-wide by 2030 and to achieve net 100% renewable electrical energy by 2030.
+- City and County efforts to be net-zero carbon community-wide by 2030 and to achieve net 100% renewable nuclear, thermal, wind and solar electric energy by 2030.

 - Legislation, regulation and investment to strengthen resilience, sustainability and reliability of the electric power grid.